The Significance of Yom Ha'atzmaut

 I. Israeli Nationalism

-We have been celebrating Yom Ha'atzmaut for over fifty years, and still many ask, "What are we happy about?"
+We have been celebrating Yom Ha'atzmaut for over seventy years, and still many ask, "What are we happy about?"
 This day is supposed to express our political independence and our security, but independence and security are still far from us!
 We are still faced by terror attacks, threats of war, and other vital national concerns as in previous generations, when we were in galut.
 If so, what is the special significance of this day?

 The root of the dispute about Yom Ha'atzmaut is in one's outlook on nationalism.
 The basic question is, is there a concept of "Israelite" nationalism in the Jewish world outlook?
 It is possible that the main characteristic of Judaism is the connection with G-d through the observance of Torah and mitzvot, without any connection to nationality.
 A Jew can be a citizen of another nation -- America, England, etc. -- observe all the mitzvot of the Torah, and lack nothing.
 Why is it important to have a Jewish state?